-My hope is that the information and recipes I provide help you and your family become happier and healthier through the power of plants!
+My hope is that the information and recipes I provide help you and your family become happier and healthier through the power of plants! 🌿🥗

-About Whole-Food, Plant-Based Eating
+About Whole-Food, Plant-Based Diets

 A whole-food, plant-based diet (WFPB for short) is a diet powered by super healthy plant foods.
 It’s a diet that’s naturally low in fat that seeks to eliminate animal products, processed foods, and oils.
 Here’s an idea of what you can eat!

 A helpful trick for evaluating whole foods might be to stop and ask yourself whether your great grandparents might have eaten that particular food.
 If you answer with a resounding “yes”, then it’s probably a natural, whole food!

 A whole-food, plant-based diet does not necessarily mean a vegetarian or vegan diet.
 Instead, it means a diet that’s centered around plants and whole foods.
 In practice, many of those who eat WFPB are vegetarian and/or vegan.
-I personally eat a vegan WFPB diet, so that is what this site is about!
+I personally eat a vegan WFPB diet, so that’s what this site is about!

 The recipes you’ll find on this site are all dairy-free, meat-free, vegetarian, and vegan.
 Most recipes will not contain processed foods, refined sugar, or oil of any kind.
 I eat this way (and urge you to do the same) because of the overwhelming evidence that meat, dairy, and oil have deleterious effects on personal health and cause harm to animals and the environment.

 There are so many resources to explore if you’re interested in these topics.
 Documentaries such as Forks over Knives and The Game Changers are popular choices.
 Podcasts such as The Exam Room and Nutrition Facts with Dr. Greger are other great options.
 There are truly so many choices out there.
-I’m happy to provide additional recommendations for anyone interested!
+(I’m happy to provide additional recommendations for anyone interested!)

 How Not to Die, by Dr. Michael Greger, frankly, changed my life.
 In the aftermath of a very scary diagnosis and all that meant for me and my family, it was both solace and road map.
-Most importantly, it was a resource that helped me feel empowered instead of helpless, and allowed me to look and move forward, rather than sink into fear and despair.
+Most importantly, it was a resource that helped me to feel empowered instead of helpless.
+It allowed me to look and move forward, rather than sink into fear and despair.

-A Deeper look at How Not To Die
+A Deeper Look at How Not To Die

 How Not to Die walks you through 15 of America’s leading killers (think heart disease and cancer) and the associated risk factors for each chronic disease.
 In a very methodical way, Dr. Greger makes the case for a whole-food, plant-based diet by looking at the data, and drilling down into the risk factors that we can control.
 The book explores what’s wrong with the American diet and lifestyle, and explains how a WFPB diet can help us prevent the leading causes of chronic disease in this country.